bagder/uncurled/project/bunch.md

-# "Just a bunch of people"
+# Just a bunch of people

 An Open Source project is people cooperatively improving a product.
 People from somewhere you never met or spoken to before, who want to help improve or